-TENNESSEE DEPARTMENT OF HUMAN SERVICES SUMMARY OF LICENSING REQUIREMENTS FOR CHILD CARE AGENCIES
+SUMMARY OF LICENSING REQUIREMENTS FOR CHILD CARE AGENCIES

-This summary is a guide for parents of children in licensed child care agencies.
-It outlines some of the requirements child care agencies must meet in order to be licensed.
+This summary is a guide for parents of children in licensed child care agencies and it outlines some of the requirements child care agencies must meet in order to be licensed.
+The purpose of licensing is the protection of children while under the care of child care agencies licensed by the Department of Human Services and to promote developmentally appropriate practices that enhance early learning and foster parental engagement.
 The Department of Human Services licenses child care agencies with five (5) or more unrelated children operating for three (3) or more hours per day unless exempt.
-The purpose of licensing is to help maintain healthy, safe, and developmentally appropriate environments for your child.
 Questions about these requirements or concerns about an agency's compliance should be referred to the local DHS office.
-You may ask your agency to see the complete set of licensure rules for child care agencies or you can access the rules through the Department's website at:
+This summary does not contain all of the requirements for licensed child care agencies detailed in the Department's child care law and rules; therefore, you may ask your agency for the complete set of licensure rules for child care agencies or you can access the rules through the Department's website